Gaurav-Kushwaha-1225/NeurIPS-Open-Polymer-Prediction-2025/README.md

 While my GNN ensemble achieved strong performance (0.065 wMAE), the final submission mistake serves as a reminder that technical excellence must be paired with sound strategic judgment.

 The multi-model approach proved effective, with each specialized GNN architecture capturing different aspects of polymer structure-property relationships.
-The work demonstrates the value of domain-specific model design and the importance of matching model capabilities to problem characteristics.

 Despite the disappointing final result, this project significantly advanced my understanding of:
 - Graph Neural Networks for molecular property prediction